-Where you feel that a concern about a student may be related to their mental or physical health, you may wish to seek some advice from the appropriate Learning Support Manager in Student Services about sources of support and where the student can be signposted.
+Where you feel that a concern about a student may be related to their mental or physical health, you may wish to seek some advice from the appropriate Learning Support Manager or Wellbeing Advice Manager in Student Services about sources of support and where the student can be signposted.
+The Student Services website contains a wealth of step-by-step guidance both in relation to wellbeing and learning support, including up-to-date external advice services available to students.